glycoverse/glyrepr/tests/testthat/_snaps/convert-mono-type.md

-# converting from simple to generic fails
+# converting glycan from simple to generic fails

     Code
       convert_glycan_mono_type(glycan, to = "generic")